Improve Psychological Health During Addiction Recovery with Qigong

 Being depressed and not responding to treatment or relapsing is a terribly difficult situation.
 The patients are suffering, and nothing appears to work to relieve their intense depression.
 Suicide becomes a real possibility.
 So, it is imperative that other treatments be identified that can relieve the suffering.
 Mindfulness training has been shown to be an effective treatment for depression and its recurrence and even in the cases where drugs fail.

-The most commonly used mindfulness technique for the treatment of depression is Mindfulness-Based Cognitive Therapy (MBCT).
+The most used mindfulness technique for the treatment of depression is Mindfulness-Based Cognitive Therapy (MBCT).
 MBCT involves mindfulness training, containing sitting and walking meditation and body scan, and cognitive therapy to alter how the patient relates to the thought processes that often underlie and exacerbate psychological symptoms.
 MBCT has been shown to be as effective as antidepressant drugs in relieving the symptoms of depression and preventing depression reoccurrence and relapse.
 In addition, it appears to be effective as either a supplement to or a replacement for these drugs.
-The research, however, has been performed in controlled settings.
-So, there is a need to determine if it’s effective in real world applications such as in primary care.
+It is unclear, however if MBCT is also effective in treating late life depression in the elderly.

 CMCS – Center for Mindfulness and Contemplative Studies

-This and other Contemplative Studies posts are available on Twitter @MindfulResearch
+This and other Contemplative Studies posts are also available on Twitter @MindfulResearch

 Study Summary